-- i.
+- a.
 Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
-For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.Reese Center and the Lubbock Center - b.
-In this class, the teacher will establish and support an environment that values and nurtures individual and group difference and encourages engagement and interaction.
-Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.
-By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be. - c.
-If you are pregnant or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
-To activate accommodations, you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Director of Health and Wellness.
-Once approved, a notification will be sent to the student and instructors.
+For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.Reese Center and the Lubbock Center. - b.
+If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
+To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Director of Health and Wellness.
+Once approved, notification will be sent to the student and instructors.
 It is the student's responsibility to work with the instructor to arrange accommodations.
-Contact Chris Straface, Director of Health and Wellness at 806-7162362 or email cstraface@southplainscollege.edu for assistance.
+Contact Chris Straface, Director of Health and Wellness at 806-716-2362 or email cstraface@southplainscollege.edu for assistance.